XL-Lewis/robot-challenge/README.md

   - Invalid commands will be discarded
   - Move commands leading to a position off the table will be discarded

+### Deviations

+The robot will return error messages in cases where an invalid or malformed commands is sent to the robot

 ### Commands
 - `PLACE x,y,f` will place a robot on the table.
 - `MOVE` will move the robot one step forward